realamirhe/leaf-node/README.md

 ## 🆕 🔥 [SMLFDL](applications/SMLFDL.py)  - 📄[article][SMLFDL_article]
 <sub><b>SVMs multi-class loss feedback based discriminative dictionary learning for image classification</b></sub>

+> SMLFDL integrates dictionary learning and support vector machines training into a unified learning framework by looping the designed multi-class loss term, which is inspired by the feedback mechanism in cybernetics.

 analysis has been done on scene-15 dataset.
 Feature vectors has been prepared by four-level `spatial pyramid`, dense `DAISY` feature description followed by PCA.
 As article proposed SMLFDL are faster in predictions and converge in lower epochs.